lime-007/PokemonMeng/README.md

 Credits for pret/pokeemerald -

 Features:
-Make space for EWRAM Data for Summary screen - Credits ShinyDragonHunter
+- Make space for EWRAM Data for Summary screen: Credits to ShinyDragonHunter
+- Not showing dex entries until getting the Pokedex: Credits to Jaizu